lihanwen1017769643/comp2501/Project/comp2501_proposal.md

 ### Data preprocessing
 Before I conduct some exploratory data analysis on the data, I need to first preprocess it, which removes missing or inconsistent data values resulting from human or computer error.
 Thus, it can improve the accuracy and reliability of the data.
 Firstly, as there are two files given as dataset, we need first to merge them to form a single table for better analysis afterwards.
-Also, the olumn `Release Date` is represented with both numbers and characters, which makes it difficult to take comparisons and numerical calculations.
+Also, the column `Release Date` is represented with both numbers and characters, which makes it difficult to take comparisons and numerical calculations.
 Thus, I need to convert it to another data type, i.e., `Date`.
 Furthermore, since there is no missing data, we will not drop any observations.

 ### Interested questions
 The profit development trend of the music industry has changed significantly in recent years, mainly due to the influence of digital technology and the internet.